BG production warning knocks FTSE off 3-week highs

 LONDON, Sept 9 Britain's top share index fell from three-week highs on Monday, with a warning of lower output from energy major BG and simmering concerns about Syria outweighing strong Chinese data.

-BG dropped 5.1 percent - its biggest one-day fall in nearly a year - after saying delays at projects in Egypt and Norway would reduce its 2014 production by around 30,000 barrels of oil equivalent per day.
+BG dropped 5.3 percent to head for its biggest one-day fall in nearly a year after saying delays at projects in Egypt and Norway would reduce its 2014 production by around 30,000 barrels of oil equivalent per day.

 With 19 analysts having rated the stock a 'buy' or a 'strong buy' against just two sellers, the hitherto favourable investor positioning served to augment the size of the sell off.